pvln94/First_app/README.md

 This project is inspired by a tutorial from Academind on YouTube.
 Through this project, I have learned the basics of Flutter, the Dart programming language, and how to use Android Studio (Koala version) as the integrated development environment (IDE).
 The tutorial provides a comprehensive guide on building a basic app from scratch.

 ## Reference
-For more detailed guidance and step-by-step instructions, you can refer to the "Tutorial video"(https://www.youtube.com/watch?v=x0uinJvhNxI&t=10636s).
+For more detailed guidance and step-by-step instructions, you can refer to the ["Tutorial video"](https://www.youtube.com/watch?v=x0uinJvhNxI&t=10636s).

 # Note